Sometimes what was just a fun time activity can soon become a lifetime problem.Â

 Drug addiction isn't necessarily about illegal drugs like LSD, heroin, and cocaine either.
 A person may become addicted to legal substances like sleeping pills, antidepressants, and other prescription drugs.

 Taking drugs may seem harmless at first when a person gets 'high.'
-However, after a few uses, addiction signs become more pronounced in the brain and body but not as visible to the human eye.
+However, after a few uses, signs and symptoms of drug addiction become more pronounced in the brain and body but not as visible to the human eye.
 Read the following sections to discover the symptoms and effects of substance use disorder.

 7 Types of Drug Addiction and Their Symptoms